d12frosted/elpa-mirror/melpa/guess-language-readme.txt

 such that users can do things like changing the input method when needed.

 The detection algorithm is based on counts of character trigrams.
-At this time, supported languages are Arabic, Czech, Danish, Dutch, English, Esperanto, Finnish, French, German, Italian, Norwegian, Polish, Portuguese, Russian, Serbian, Slovak, Slovenian, Spanish, and Swedish.
+At this time, supported languages are Arabic, Czech, Danish, Dutch, English, Esperanto, Finnish, French, German, Italian, Norwegian, Polish, Portuguese, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish and Vietnamese.
 Adding further languages is very easy and this package already contains language statistics for 49 additional languages.